jcmurciap/jcmurciap/README.md

 I'm a **FrontEnd Engineer**, here are some ideas to get you started:

 - 🔭 &nbsp;I’m currently working on TypeScript, React, CSS+HTML, MERN Stack.
-- 🌱 &nbsp;I’m currently learning TypeScript.
+- 🌱 &nbsp;I’m currently learning PHP.
 - 👯 &nbsp;I’m looking to collaborate on React.
 - 💬 &nbsp;Ask me about JavaScript.
 - 🎓 &nbsp;One of my biggest motivations is to learn.